Neo-Studios/minimal-apps-minimal-chef/README.md

 A minimalist cooking companion app built with React and Material-UI.

+>[!NOTE]
+> We are happy to announce that the transition to Vercel has been completed!
+The app is now hosted on Vercel, providing better performance and reliability.
+You can access the live  version at [minimal-chef.vercel.app](https://minimal-chef.vercel.app/).

 ## Features

 - **Recipe Management**: Browse and search your recipe collection